-It’s a double baked bread made with barley and/or whole wheat flour, salt and yeast.
-It is extremely hard, best way to eat one is to run it under water for 5 sec.
-When they are broken in the salad they absorb the liquids so there is no need to wet ahead of time.
+It's a double-baked bread made with barley and/or whole wheat flour, salt, and yeast.
+It is extremely hard; the best way to eat one is to run it under running water for 5 sec.
+When they are broken in the salad, they absorb the liquids, so there is no need to wet them ahead of time.

 I find my rusks in any Mediterranean market in the NYC area or even on Amazon.

 If you don't have rusks no problem!
 Be like a Greek* and dip crusty bread in the salad.
 It is very common in Greece and it is almost required!
 The salad liquids are absolutely delicious and perfect for bread dipping.